andreped/DeepMIL/README.md

 deactivate
 ```

-(OPTIONAL) If new modules are being added to the project, update requirements.txt doing:
+(OPTIONAL) If new modules are being added to the project, update requirements.txt by:
 ```
 pip3 freeze > requirements.txt
 ```